cloudflare/cloudflare-docs/content/cloudflare-for-platforms/workers-for-platforms/reference/outbound-workers.md

 # Outbound Workers

-Outbound Workers sit between your customer’s Workers and the public Internet.
+Outbound Workers sit between your customer's Workers and the public Internet.
 They give you visibility into all outgoing `fetch()` requests from user Workers.

 ![Outbound Workers diagram information](/images/cloudflare-for-platforms/outbound-worker-diagram.png)